colbycarter/Data_Science_Portfolio/README.md

 6. _Python_.
 Object-based programming for workouts and data exploration and visualization using pandas (Spring 2017).

 7. _Research Design_.
 Research on areas of opportunity for using data and algorithms to assist with real-world problems like transit congestion and crime prevention (Spring 2017).

+8. _Tutorials_.
+Post-Berkeley demonstrations of data science tools explored for personal or professional interest, including webscraping, search engine and Causal Impact (>2019).